-What about breastfeeding, bottles and sippy cups?
+What about breastfeeding, bottles, and sippy cups?

 Teething does not have to interfere with breastfeeding.
 You can continue to breastfeed your baby as usual if he or she starts teething.
 If you give your baby a bottle, always hold the baby when you feed him or her.
 Do not leave a bottle in the crib.
 And do not let your baby fall asleep with a bottle.
 The milk can pool in your baby’s mouth and cause tooth decay.

-After your child is 1 year of age, give him or her water or plain milk between meals instead of other drinks.
+After your child is 1 year old, give him or her water or plain milk between meals instead of other drinks.
 If you give your child juice or flavored milk (like sweetened milk products), only give it with meals.
 Juice and flavored milk have a lot of sugar in them.